elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-benefits-of-a-withinsubjects-design-compared-to-a-betweensubjects-design.md

 url: /learn/education-studies/questions/what-are-the-benefits-of-a-withinsubjects-design-compared-to-a-betweensubjects-design
 score: -1.0
 related_article1:
-    id: 165128
+    id: 165137
-    title: What is simple randomization, and where is it typically applied?
+    title: >-
+        What are the advantages of using a between-subjects design in research?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-simple-randomization-and-where-is-it-typically-applied
+    url: /learn/education-studies/questions/what-are-the-advantages-of-using-a-betweensubjects-design-in-research
 related_article2:
-    id: 165143
+    id: 165127
-    title: What are the positive effects of video games on stress?
+    title: >-
+        How do variables, hypotheses, and procedures contribute to experimental design?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-positive-effects-of-video-games-on-stress
+    url: /learn/education-studies/questions/how-do-variables-hypotheses-and-procedures-contribute-to-experimental-design
 related_article3:
-    id: 165137
+    id: 165144
-    title: What are the advantages of using a between-subjects design in research?
+    title: >-
+        What negative impacts can video games have on stress levels?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-advantages-of-using-a-betweensubjects-design-in-research
+    url: /learn/education-studies/questions/what-negative-impacts-can-video-games-have-on-stress-levels
 related_article4:
-    id: 165150
+    id: 165147
-    title: What are the key differences between thematic analysis and content analysis in qualitative research?
+    title: >-
+        What are the implications of confusing causation with correlation in research findings?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-differences-between-thematic-analysis-and-content-analysis-in-qualitative-research
+    url: /learn/education-studies/questions/what-are-the-implications-of-confusing-causation-with-correlation-in-research-findings
 related_article5:
-    id: 165125
+    id: 165149
-    title: How can task management and progress tracking be effectively executed in project management?
+    title: >-
+        Why is study replication important in research, and what challenges does it face?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-task-management-and-progress-tracking-be-effectively-executed-in-project-management
+    url: /learn/education-studies/questions/why-is-study-replication-important-in-research-and-what-challenges-does-it-face
 ---

 &nbsp;